Resume

 • Soft skills indicate a potential for professional growth.

-• AI is continuing to disrupt industries, therefore, the ability to spark genuine human connections is becoming more essential.
+• AI is continuing to disrupt industries, so the ability to spark genuine human connections is becoming more essential.

 Even in roles where technical skills are the primary requirement, soft skills distinguish a good employee from a great one.